 1st prize, The Illumni Infinity Gold award in London, 2013.
 Global Australian prize programme.

 1st prize, IALD Award of Excellence 2013, Philadelphia.
 The most esteemed international lighting design contest.

 1st prize, Media Architecture Biennale Spatial Media Art, Aarhus

 Honorable mention in the Lighting artwork of the year 2013 contest

 Oil Silo 468 has normally been open to the public on three weekends each autumn.
 In 2020, due to the Covid 19 pandemic, it was not possible to arrange the open house, so a temporary sound and light installation was put in place in stead.
 Krono was on display 2 October to 11 October 2020.

 Krono was inspired by the history, present and future of the Kruunuvuori district and Helsinki itself.
 The name is a reference to time and the multiplicity of its meaning.
 Time can be experienced on a personal level and measured.
 Moreover, sounds can guide the experience of time.

 Aki Päivärinne, sound; Jari Vuorinen, lights; Lauri Wuolio, cupola; Ilkka Paloniemi, curation

-On public transport buses 88, 88B and 87N from Herttoniemi metro station take you closest to the Kruunuvuorenranta oil silo.
+On public transport, buses from Herttoniemi metro station take you closest to the Kruunuvuorenranta oil silo.
 The nearest stop is on Koirasaarentie, about 800 m away from the oil silo via Saaristolaivankatu and the shore route.

 You can also reach the oil silo by driving to the western end of the current Koirasaarentie and turning left onto Saaristolaivastonkatu.
 The parking area is on Saaristolaivankatu between Turumankatu and Astridinkatu.
 A walking route (300 m) near the shoreline leads from the parking area to the silo.